-If you’re planning to travel to North Korea, you should contact your sponsor or tour company for further advice.
+If you intend to travel to the DPRK, you should contact your sponsor or tour company for further advice.
 There have been no reported cases of Ebola in DPRK.

 British nationals resident in or travelling to the DPRK who are not with tour groups should inform the British Embassy in Pyongyang about their travel plans prior to, or on arrival.

 You can’t enter or leave North Korea through the border with South Korea without special permission.

 The British Embassy Pyongyang can provide only limited consular assistance to those visiting parts of the DPRK outside the capital Pyongyang due to restricted access.

 Flooding is common in the rainy season (July to August).
 See Natural Disasters.